KiltedCode/khandaria-campaign/sessions/2022/2022-11-17-lich-and-pants-down.md

 kills the `Lich` that disintigrates before it hits the ground
 sense the aura is gone
 dont know what `Prince of Air` does, as `Lucy` is hiding, does not talk
-`Cedric` flies up to gear, fails to cast defensively
+`Caedric` flies up to gear, fails to cast defensively
 `Paladins` jump off to check
 find a _+2 spiked breast plate_
 hobgoblins start attacking, killing horses